Tataji-Cloud-DevOps/Learn-shell/README.md

 # Learn-shell

-This repository is created to add all the bascis and learnings related to shell & bash scripting.g
+This repository is created to add all the bascis and learnings related to shell & bash scripting.